artainmo/general-programming/languages/OCaml/README.md

 ```
 When an exception is raised it is passed to the currently active exception handler.
 Exception handlers can be defined like match patterns but using the 'try' keyword instead of the 'match' keyword.

-Examples of automatically triggered exceptions that you could manually raise too are for example 'Not_found' when searching, 'Invalied_argument' when a function received a wrong argument...
+Examples of automatically triggered exceptions that you could manually raise too are for example 'Not_found' when searching, 'Invalid_argument' when a function received a wrong argument...

 In some cases it is useful to define a 'finally' cause when 'trying' an exception.
 The purpose of a 'finally' clause is to execute some code (usually to clean up) after an expression is evaluated, no matter if the exception was raised or not.